Never miss an important update |

 Check the list of insurance advisors on the FCA site.

-The government authorities have been facing challenges due to an unprecedented increase in drivers and the growing waiting time to get the license and insurance.
+The government authorities have faced challenges due to an unprecedented increase in drivers and the growing waiting time to get a license and insurance.

 The drivers who get such insurance documents assume they are insured and pay the premium but suffer the penalty for driving the uninsured vehicle.